DA0-DA0/dao-contracts/contracts/external/cw-vesting/README.md

 #### Limitations
 While this contract allows for delegating native tokens, it does not allow for voting.
 As such, be sure to pick validators you delegate to wisely when using this contract.

-## Cancelation
+## Cancellation
-This vesting contract supports optional cancelation.
+This vesting contract supports optional cancellation.
 For example, if an employee has to leave a company for whatever reason, the company can vote to have the employee salary canceled.

 This is only possible if an `owner` address is set upon contract instantiation, otherwise the vesting contract cannot be altered by either party.

 When a contract is canceled, funds that have vested up until that moment are paid out to the `recipient` and the rest are refunded to the contract `owner`.

 If funds are delegated when a contract is canceled, the delegated funds are immediately unbonded.
-After newly undelegated funds have finished the unbonding period, they can be withdraw by calling the `distribute` method to resolve.
+After newly undelegated funds have finished the unbonding period, they can be withdrawn by calling the `distribute` method to resolve.

 ## Stable coin support

 This contract can be used with stable coins such as $USDC.
-It does not yet support auto swapping to stables, however this feature can be enabled with other contracts or tools like [Croncat](https://cron.cat/).
+It does not yet support auto swapping to stables, however this feature can be enabled with other contracts or tools like [CronCat](https://cron.cat/).

 DAOs always have an option of swapping to stables before creating a vesting contract ensuring no price slippage.
-For example, a proposal to pay someone 50% $USDC could could contain three messages:
+For example, a proposal to pay someone 50% $USDC could contain three messages:
 1. Swap 50% of grant tokens for $USDC
 2. Instantiate a vesting contract for the $USDC
 3. Instantiate a vesting contract for the native DAO token